 Health and Safety

-The Superintendent shall develop procedures to insure District compliance with all health and safety governance requirements.
+The Superintendent shall develop procedures to ensure District compliance with all health and safety governance requirements.

 The protocols and guidelines for health procedures performed by health professionals and school personnel shall be accessible to school personnel.1 Policies and related procedures for these policies in the 09.2 section of this Manual, as referenced in the Health Services Reference Guide, are incorporated herein.